 Question about E-Machines eMonster 600 PC Desktop

-Here is a link to the drivers, you have to register at this page in order to download them.
+Here is a link to where you can find the drivers.It is a free page but you have to register in order to download the driver.

 If I could be of further assistance, let me know.
 If this helps or solves the issue, please rate it.

 It means that the driver for your sound card is not yet installed.
 Right click on MyComputer icon then select properties.
 Click on Hardware then click on Device Manager.
 Under Sound and Audio Device, look for anything that has a yellow question mark.
 Right click on it then select Update driver or Install driver.
 Get the driver CD that came with your computer and install your sound card.

 a 6ya expert can help you resolve that issue over the phone in a minute or two.

 best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.